viamrobotics/docs/docs/getting-started/installation.md

 ## Installing Raspian on the Raspberry Pi
 A Raspberry Pi boots from a microSD card.
 The first step is to set up a linux installation on that microSD card.
 Connect the microSD card to your computer.

 You will be using the Raspberry Pi Imager to flash the microSD card.
-If you do not already have the Raspberry Pi Imager, you can download it and follow the install instructions [here](https://www.raspberrypi.com/software/).
+If you do not already have the Raspberry Pi Imager, you can [download it and follow the install instructions](https://www.raspberrypi.com/software/).
 After installing successfully, connect your microSD card to your computer and launch the Raspberry Pi Imager.
 You should be greeted with a window that looks like:
 ![imager-launch-screen](../tutorials/img/imager-launch-screen.png)

 Select `CHOOSE OS`.
 Since you need a 64-bit version of linux, you will need to select it from the `Rapsberry Pi OS (other)` menu.